iisrax/iisrax/README.md

 - 👋 Hi, I’m @iisrax (Israel)
 - 👀 I’m interested in ...
 AI mostly, I entered in this universe just because of it, so — we'll see
 - 🌱 I’m currently learning ...
-GitHub Certification
+AI Fundamentals for Devs 🤖
 - 📫 How to reach me ... you can't, yet 😁😬

 <a href="#">